Thursday, 31 July 2014

 • "Mullah," asked a townsman, "is your theology orthodox?"

 "That depends," said Nasrudin.
-"Which heretics are in charge today?"
+"Which heretics are in charge at the moment?"

 • "Nasrudin," said another, "four years ago you told me you were forty.
 Today you still say you're forty.
 How do you explain this?"